Book projects in progress

 _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _

-At the Limits of the Visible: Wind, Climate Change, and Other Unseen Forces in the Renaissance Cultural Imagination
+At the Limits of the Visible: Cognitive Ecologies in the Premodern Paperworld

 Nineteenth Century Writers Reading Renaissance Texts: Poe, Melville, and Marx

-Voices in Transit: attending to dogs, death, dialect, and demons in the works of Poe
+Voices in Transit: dogs, death, dialect, and demons in the works of E. A. Poe

-The Ubiquity of "Grace" in Early Modern English Literature: A Philological Inquest
+The Ubiquity of "Grace" in the Early Modern English Archive: A Philological Inquest

 What the Pastoral Remembers: case studies from Theocritus to Wendell Berry

-Regarding the latter, "What the Pastoral Remembers" looks steadily in the allegorical face of nostalgia in works that lament the passing of an idealized vision of life in the world and at the same time celebrate the inevitability of its passing.
-In some cases, such as Walton's Compleat Angler, the reader temporarily is made to forget that a seismic shift in social and political order is the accidental midwife of this testament to the (imagined) simple pleasures of rural life.
+Regarding "What the Pastoral Remembers," I am interested in the allegorical face of nostalgia in works that lament the passing of an idealized vision of life in the world which at the same time celebrate the inevitability of its passing.
+In some cases, such as Walton's Compleat Angler, the reader temporarily is made to forget that a seismic shift in social and political order is the accidental midwife of this testament to the imagined simple pleasures of rural life.
 For example there is more than "beast fable" at work in his chapter on the natural beauty and predatory finesse of the otter which also is characterized as the bane of fishermen and farmers alike.

 OTHER NOTIONS: